top of page

 I was constantly telling myself that if I could just get myself to this place where I was seen enough, and paid enough for my storytelling.
 A place where writing and creating was my only job.
 A place where I had all the time in the world to do it.
 That then I would find this elusive state of creative peace I had always been searching for.

-But thankfully burnout, and the Covid shut down, knocked me off of my never ending treadmill long enough to wake me up from this nonsense.
+Thankfully burnout, and the Covid shut down, knocked me off of my never ending treadmill long enough to wake me up from this nonsense.
 I saw that I simply couldn’t keep going the way I was going because, as I heard a TV show runner once say, "I was being beaten to death by my own dream" and it needed to stop.

 I'm not going to lie.
 There was a grieving process.